 Legal Aid – how eligibility is calculated?

 It may be worth you doing some rough calculations yourself to see if you might qualify for legal aid.
-If you do want to go ahead with our service, we will need the documents listed on Pages 2 or 3, of this leaflet before we meet with you.
+If you do want to go ahead with our service, we will need the documents listed on this leaflet before we meet with you.

 You will automatically qualify if you receive what is termed a “passported benefit” i.e. Income Support, income-based Job Seeker’s Allowance, Income related Employment and Support Allowance, Guaranteed Pension Credit or Universal Credit.